iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

     </div>
   </div>
   <div class="caption">
-  "Performance of SR-SAC in DMC15 as a function of the number of interactions and of the number of agent updates, determined by the replay ratio."
-[3]
+  "Performance of SR-SAC in DMC15 as a function of the number of interactions and of the number of agent updates, determined by the replay ratio." <d-cite key="d'oro2022sampleefficient"></d-cite>
   </div>